rule

 Text 2

-The sages conversant with the injunctions for the yajña's took charge of it, o King, because it, of the clarified butter, was fit for making oblations with the fire sacrifices and the promotion to God.
+The sages conversant with the injunctions for the yajñas took charge of her, o King, because she, from the clarified butter, was fit for making oblations with the fire sacrifices and the progress towards God.
 (Vedabase)

 Text 3

-Next was generated a horse white as the moon, named Uccaihs'ravâ, that Mahârâja Bali liked to have, while Indra desisted from the claim on the advise of the Lord [see B.G.
+Next a horse as white as the moon manifested, named Uccaihs'ravâ, that Mahârâja Bali liked to have, while Indra desisted from claiming it on the advise of the Lord [see B.G.
 10: 27 and compare 4.19: 23].

 Text 4